ShrihanSolo/MazeEscape/README.md

 ## Executing the Game

-Needs Java in order to execute the .jar file.
+Double clicking the .jar file may work.
+If not, needs Java in order to execute the .jar file.
 Can install OpenJDK or other JDK environments to run the program.

 `java -jar MazeEscape.jar`